beliu/P3_Advanced_Lane_Finding/writeup.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented the pipeline in the function `run_centroid_search_pipeline()`.
+I implemented the pipeline in the function `run_centroid_search_pipeline()` from line 548 of p3_submission.py.
 The pipeline undistorts an image frame from the video and creates a warped treshold binary from it.
 Then it uses the centroid search method to find the lane pixels.
 It fits a polynomial to the pixels and uses the coefficients to calculate curves that are fit onto the lanes.
 A green polygon is filled in between the curves.
 The algorithm performs an inverse perspective transform of the polygon and overlays it back onto the undistorted image of the road.
 The coefficients are stored and future iterations will use a moving average over the most recent 3 frames to calculate the "best" fit.
 If a polynomial curve is successfully generated, then the algorithm uses that fit to extrapolate the lane curves for future frames.
 The code checks for major shifts in the positions of the lane curves or if the lane pixels are not detected.
 If a frame results in major shifts or no lane pixels detected, then the previous averaged best fit is used for computing the curve.
 If over 3 frames consecutively contains these issues, then the code starts the centroid search over and drops all the stored fits so far.

 Here are 3 pipeline output images from various stages of the video